videntity/django-fhir/README.md

 django-fhir
 ===========

 This software is in the very begining phases now.
 It is not ready for prime time at all.
+That said, here ishow to install it.

 To install type the following in a shell: